-To work this out you take the later of the following two dates:
+To work this out you take the later of the following 2 dates:

-You then work out when the end of the tax year is that follows this date and add four years on.
+You then work out when the end of the tax year is that follows this date and add 4 years on.

-You must make the claim by 5 April 2018, four years later.
+You must make the claim by 5 April 2019, which is 4 years later.